 Real artists might get paid for their work, but they never create the work with the intention of collecting pay.
 That kind of external objective only gets in the way.
 A real artist isn’t making art for an audience.
 Not really.
 Not deep down.
 They’re making it simply to realize it.
 It is inside them and they want others to be able to appreciate it too.

 There is a motivation to create newness in the universe.
 To expand it with visual ideas, or ideas expressed with paint or through dance etc. etc. etc. But regardless of the art-form, it is that curiously inexplicable internal drive to bring something into existence that makes someone an artist.

 So this all starts some curiously ethereal, semi-spiritual congealing of a concept in someone’s head.
 And that concept sprouts and begins to grow.
 The creation is its own thing and it is flowing through the artist and into the work.
 Almost as through a creative, spiritual energy is being converted by the artist into either solid, three-dimensional matter, or it is being converted into appreciable action.
 Either way, in the end, the art itself is more an experience than a thing.

 If you’re procrastinating it’s because your own distracted, noisy, busy, judgmental thinking is talking you out of the art.
 You’re worried about the reaction.
 You’re worried about the judgment.
 You’re worried what you or what other people will think when it’s done.
-But do you see that’s all egos reacting?
-The fact that I can list them as you or them immediately identifies them as separate and therefore egoic rather than spiritual concepts.
+But do you see that’s all ego reacting?

-To create great art simply stop getting in its way with judgmental self-conversations.
+To create great art simply stop getting in its way with judgmental self-conversations about how good it is.
 Trust your role as a pencil and let the muse write.
-Don’t question how people will react because everyone’s experience is internal and personal anyway, so there is no actual reaction to the work, there is merely everyone’s personal experiential reaction—including the artist’s.
+Don’t question how people will react because everyone’s experience is internal and personal anyway, so there is no actual singular reaction to the work.
+There is merely everyone’s personal experiential reaction, including the artist’s.